amanda8412383/amanda8412383/README.md

 ### Hello my plausible future interviewer 👋

-I am Amanda, a fresh economics graduate from university Bonn who is eager to work in the field of data analysis.
+I am Amanda, an analyst who is fond of data analysis and data science.

 Welcome to contact me if you are looking for workers with dedication and fresh livers.
 <!--